OH molecule as a quantum probe to jointly estimate electric and magnetic fields: Parameter estimation with dynamical probes

 \subsection{Adaptive control schemes}

-In Appendix~\ref{app:unitary_metrology} a general method for evaluating the QFIM for a unitary process with any Hamiltonian dependence on the parameters has been outlined.
-However, it can be easily noticed from Eq.~\eqref{Hop} that the effective generators $\mathcal{H}_\mu$ are composed of two parts.
-The first part is linear in time, and, alone, would lead to quadratic time scaling of the variance.
-However, there is also a part that oscillates with time, which could even lead to a time-decreasing QFI in the worst-case scenario.
+We have seen that the QFIM for a unitary process with any Hamiltonian dependence on the parameters can be written in Eq.~\eqref{qfiascov} in terms of the effective generators $\hat{\mathcal{H}}_\mu$, as outlined with more details in Appendix~\ref{app:unitary_metrology}.
+Crucially, the operators $\hat{\mathcal{H}}_\mu$ are composed of two parts, as shown explicitly in Eq.~\eqref{Hop}.
+The first one is linear in time, and, alone, would lead to quadratic time scaling of the variance.
+However, the second part oscillates with time, which could even lead to a time-decreasing QFI in the worst-case scenario.
 One would intuitively expect time to be a resource in the sense that information about the parameters should increase with time.
 The condition of quadratic time scaling of the information can be restored through the introduction of a sequential control strategy as pointed out for the first time by Yuan and Fung~\cite{Yuan_2015,Yuan_2016}.
-The idea is to find a strategy able to linearize the $\mathcal{H}$ operators such that the only contribution to the QFI would be quadratic in time.
+The idea is to find a strategy able to linearize the $\hat{\mathcal{H}}_{\mu}$ operators such that the only contribution to the QFI is quadratic in time.